 - Documenting rules and standards.

 - Set and manage guidelines around data.

-Other definitions of Data Stewardship are:
+Other Definitions of Data Stewardship Include:

 - “Formalization of Accountability over the management of Data and Data-Related Resources.”
 (Robert S. Seiner)

-- Subject-matter “experts for their departments and act as trustees of data, rather than owners of it.
+- Subject matter “experts for their departments and act as trustees of data, rather than owners of it.
 These people are visible, respected, and influential.”
 (Gartner)